 Our first juvenile hall concert took place in 1986 at Los Padrinos in Downey, sponsored by the Los Angeles County Arts Commission.
 Since then, we have given over 580-interactive concerts at elementary, middle, continuation high schools, local juvenile halls, and probation camps throughout the state.
 In recent years, we have emphasized performing at sites for pregnant teens.
 We also offer an elementary-school music education program called, “A Quick 100 Years of Music,” which shows the progression from the blues, created in America during slavery times, to the music of today.

 The youth concerts emphasize contemporary influences on traditional forms.
 For the bravest students, we encourage joining the performance on stage, whether playing an instrument, singing or rapping.
 Between songs, band members describe the origins, inventors, mechanics and most famous players of their respective musical instruments.
-Students who remember ten facts from these educational talks win a harmonica.
 To prepare students for the event, three written educational prompts are given to each school, and post-performance questionnaires assesses the impact of the event.
 A file of our own concise 38-page music handbook is available upon request; we work individually with students interested in pursuing music studies, by providing lists of nearby music schools and scholarship opportunities.

 In 2020 when Covid-19 hit, we developed an online (Zoom or Microsoft Teams) program with remotely recorded music.
 Our 8-musicians then held realtime educational seminars and concerts, reaching schools and Probation Camps this way until mid-2021 when we resumed live performances.